Nifty Feb futures trade at premium

-ICICI Bank, Tata Motors and SBI were the top traded stock futures contracts in F&O segment for February expiry.
+Tata Motors, SBI and RIL were the top traded stock futures contracts in F&O segment for February expiry.

 The February F&O contracts will expire on 25 February 2021.